 - Bad Boss: His dislike for mankind is also shown by how he treats his employees.
 He fires one of his security guards for failing to realize one of Drake's own doctors snuck Eddie into the lab, executes Doctor Skirth for betraying him by feeding to the blue symbiote and later transforms into Riot to kill a scientist for attempting to sabotage him before killing the others for no reason.

 - Big Bad Duumvirate: With the Riot symbiote.
 Drake funded the discovery of the symbiotes and is using them unlawfully on test subjects that could die as a result of the exposure while the Riot symbiote intends on bringing more of its kind to Earth in order to conquer it.

 - Composite Character: Hes the Life Foundation's CEO like his comic counterpart but he's also the human host of the Riot symbiote.

 - Cruel and Unusual Death: He gets locked in a rocket spaceship which is blown up while he himself is being immolated.

-- Establishing Character Moment: When a class is touring the labs, Carlton Drake commends one girl for wanting to ask him something despite getting shushed by her classmates, but doesn't actually let her get a word in.
+- Establishing Character Moment: When a class is touring the labs, Drake commends one girl for wanting to ask him something despite getting shushed by classmates, but doesn't actually let the girl get a word in.
 Right away the audience can see that he's a disingenuous person whose philanthropic nature is just for the sake of good publicity.

 - Evil Wears Black: Dresses in an entirely black outfit, though he wears a white shirt underneath his suit.